 ● If mp increased by just 0.2%, hydrogen would be unstable, preventing our existence.

-● If mp were slightly weaker, nothing but helium would have been synthesized in the universe, preventing our existence.
+● If mp were slightly weaker, they have synthesized nothing but helium in the universe, preventing our existence.

 ● 10^-43 seconds after the Big Bang (Planck Time), Ω0 had to be within about 10^60 of critical density to “ﬂatten” space (known as the “ﬂatness problem”), a prerequisite for our existence.